 Fast smart card is enabled by default on host machines with currently supported Windows VDAs.
-To disable Fast Smart Card on the host-side—for example for diagnostic purposes—set the ‘Disable Cryptographic Redirection’ registry setting to any non zero value:
+To disable Fast Smart Card on the host-side—for example for diagnostic purposes—set the ‘Disable Cryptographic Redirection’ registry setting to any non-zero value:

 HKLM\SOFTWARE\Citrix\SmartCard CryptographicRedirectionDisable (DWORD)

-On the client side, to enable fast smart card, include the the SmartCardCryptographicRedirection ICA parameter in the default.ica file of the associated StoreFront site:
+On the client side, to enable fast smart card, include the SmartCardCryptographicRedirection ICA parameter in the default.ica file of the associated StoreFront site: